35. Install RED SCARF Suite Panel

 Next, navigate to https://panel.example.com/panel-signup.php and register:

 Enter your email address, username, password and role (superadmin), then click ‘SIGN UP’.
-Each user that reigisters can choose between the roles of superadmin and admin.
+Each user that registers can choose between the roles of superadmin and admin.
 The difference between ‘superadmin’ and ‘admin’ is that the ‘superadmin’ can see and access all the 4 sub menu entries in the ‘Settings’ section of the panel (‘Add Buttons’, ‘Edit Components List’, ‘Detections Directory’, ‘Change Password’), while the ‘admin’ can only see and access the ‘Change Password’ sub menu entry in the ‘Settings’ section.
-Usually, the person who installs the application is the only ‘superadmin’, so after (s)he registers, (s)he will inform all the other users to register as ‘admins’, and not as ‘superadmins’.
+Usually, the person who installs the application is the only ‘superadmin’, so, after (s)he registers, (s)he will inform all the other users to register as ‘admins’.
 Yet, there may be cases where more than one person has to have the full privileges of a ‘superadmin’.
 In this situation, the person that registers as the first ‘superadmin’ can inform other specific users to also register as ‘superadmins’.

 After registration, the users will receive a confirmation email to the email address that they have provided.
-They should click the link in that email to confirm their email address, then they can log in to RED SCARF Suite Panel using the username and password set up at registration at:
+They should click the link in that email to confirm their email address, then, they can access https://panel.example.com, to log in to RED SCARF Suite Panel using the username and password set up at registration:

-After the registration of all the superadmins and admins, you should disable the ‘SIGN UP’ tab on the login form by editing the /var/www/panel.example.com/install-signup-check.php file and changing ‘$signupcheck = true;’ to ‘$signupcheck = false;’
+After the registration of all the superadmins and admins, you should disable the ‘SIGN UP’ tab on the login page by editing the /var/www/panel.example.com/install-signup-check.php file and changing $signupcheck = true; to $signupcheck = false;

 35.6.
 Move the configuration file outside the web root